-They can be a key component of any organization’s innovation strategy, but you can’t simply block off some time for a hackathon and expect it to produce actionable results.
-Running a hackathon that prompts genuine innovation requires careful planning.
+They can be a key component of any organization’s innovation strategy.
+But you can’t simply block off some time for a hackathon and expect it to produce actionable results.
+Run a hackathon that prompts genuine innovation requires careful planning.

 Tips for Ensuring a Successful Hackathon